On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

-Metamaterials designed using such topological ideas led to the field of elastic topological metamaterials (ETMs) that were characterized by very distinctive and unique wave propagation properties.
-An elastic metamaterial can be labeled with a topological invariant, which indicates certain characteristics of its dynamic response.
-Most notably, interfaces between topologically distinct elastic materials support localized propagating waves that are immune to back scattering even in the presence of inhomogeneities and defects.
 The initial development of ETMs was rapid since most designs emulated the design characteristics of their quantum counterparts.
 Nevertheless, researchers have only begun exploring ETM designs and capabilities~\cite{allein_strain_2023,zhang_second_2023}.
 To support the development of ETMs, design tools rooted in differential geometry and topology are critical.
-However, currently these ideas are spread out over different fields and making their role in the design process of ETMs not always clear.
-This section represents a first attempt to fill this gap by using the notions introduced in Sec.~\ref{sec:theory} and provide a topological classification of ETMs.
+However, currently these ideas are spread out over different fields and making their role in the design process of ETMs not always directly accessible.
+This section presents an attempt to fill this gap by using the notions introduced in Sec.~\ref{sec:theory}.
+In particular, it highlights the link between waveguides, fiber bundles, topological invariants, and dynamics using simple (yet generalizable) examples.